GokeAT/Group-project-/README.md

 # Test Plan

-Test plans were also used to identify what sections of the program were expected to be tested & how
+Test plans were also used to identify what sections of the program were expected to be tested & how:

 # Continuous Integration